Belisama: Gaul

-The identification with Minerva in Gallo-Roman religion is established in a Latin inscription from Saint-Lizier (anciently Consoranni), Ariège department (CIL XIII, 8):
+The identification with Minerva in Gallo-Roman religion is established in a Latin inscription from Consoranni (modern Saint-Lizier).

 Minervae / Belisamae / sacrum / Q(uintus) Valerius / Montan[us] / [e]x v[oto?]

+Britain

 The presence of the goddess in Ancient Britain is more difficult to establish.
-Based on Ptolemy's reference to a "Belisama estuary" (Βελισαμα), River Ribble in England seems to have been known by the name Belisama in Roman times.
+Ptolemy's reference to an estuary of Belesama (Βελεσαμα), identified with the river Ribble or Mersey, may suggest that she was a tutelary goddess of the region.
+Ronald Hutton also postulated that the name of Samlesbury may derive from a corruption of the theonym.

 Theories

-The attestation of the theonym as a river name may indicate that she was a lake- and river-goddess.
-Belisama has also been speculatively claimed as companion of Belenos, whose name seems to contain the same root.
+According to James MacKillop, the attestation of Belisama as a river name may indicate that she was a lake- and river-goddess.

+Belisama has also been speculatively claimed as companion of Belenos, whose name appears to contain the same root.